mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 ### Step 5: Create a Firebase database

 Google's own description of Firebase is that it "is Google's mobile platform that helps you quickly develop high-quality apps and grow your business".
 It has a somewhat confusing brand since it overlaps many of Google Cloud's own capabilities.
 For many typical applications, Firebase would probably fulfill all requirements without ever using Google Cloud itself.
-For our intents, we are only interested in the realtime database, which is the Firebase's marquee feature.
+For our intents, we are only interested in the realtime database, which is Firebase's marquee feature.

 Go to [the Firebase console](https://console.firebase.google.com/u/0/) and begin setting up your database.